0ldriku/CAF-Annotator/README.md

 - [ ] Enable conversion of annotated JSON files into Praat TextGrid files.
 - [ ] Add support for languages other than English.
 - [ ] Integrate speaker diarization support.
+- [ ] Support to computate lexical complexity.

 ## Contributing